msa0683/liri-node-app/README.md

 # liri-node-app

 LIRI is an app similar to iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives you back data.

-LIRI will display latest tweets of chosen twitter account.
+- LIRI displays latest tweets of chosen twitter account.

-Data to power this app was retrieved by sending requests to the Twitter, Spotify and OMDB APIs.
+- Data to power this app was retrieved by sending requests to the Twitter, Spotify and OMDB APIs.

-Request was used to to retrieve data from the [OMDB API]
+- Request was used to to retrieve data from the [OMDB API]

 ### Command line prompt for pulling up tweets: